 Although RCTs (randomized clinical trials) provide a higher quality of evidence, we included non-RCTs in this study because the limited number of RCTs did not provide convincing evidence.

 Just to be clear, there was only one (yes, that would be 1) randomized clinical trial in this so-called meta-review.
 The other 20 or so articles were case reports (not useful as evidence) or non-randomized clinical trials (completely useless and biased).
-This “meta-review” violates all the fundamentals of meta-reviews that is to be a systematic analysis that combines the data from a large number of randomized clinical trials.
+This “meta-review” violates all the fundamentals of meta-reviews which is to be a systematic analysis that combines the data from a large number of randomized clinical trials.

 The one actual RCT that was included in the “meta-review” (I’m going to use scare quotes because it does not qualify as a real meta-review) is barely acceptable.